mindmotivate/multicloudclass/Azure_VPC_Tutorial.md

     ![standardsecurity](https://github.com/mindmotivate/multicloudclass/assets/130941970/857ad278-2e26-4952-8500-00ec3045bdb9)
     <br>
     **Image:<br>**
     For image type, we will select an Unbuntu Machine from the Marketplace.
-Simply select the words: see all images" to search all marketplace products.
+Simply select the words: "see all images" to search all marketplace products.
     Type "Unbuntu in the search bar and locate the image entitled ***"Unbuntu Minimal 2204 LTS x64 Gen 2"<br>***
     ![seeallimages](https://github.com/mindmotivate/multicloudclass/assets/130941970/b06a13c7-9221-425c-befb-c06c9a8d458d)<br>
     <br>